Staying Safe While Learning and Teaching Online

 Video Conference Etiquette

 It is important to employ good practice when it comes to both facilitating and participating in video conferences and online classrooms.
-Currently, the University supports the use of Microsoft Teams and Blackboard Collaborate for video conferencing and meetings.
+Currently, the University supports the use of Microsoft Teams, Blackboard Collaborate, and Zoom for video conferencing and meetings.
 Tips for communicating successfully through video conferencing include:

 - Set an agenda for your session and stick to this to ensure everyone remains on the same page.